 Does your parent ever give you the silent treatment?

 So instead of talking things through, clearing the air, reaching a compromise, or apologizing, they stop talking to you for a few hours, days or even months?

 Is the silent treatment something that happens in your family with other family members whenever there’s a fall out, and you’ve come to accept it as a quirky family trait?

 If you answered yes to these questions you might think it’s just something odd that happens in your family from time to time.

 But you may be surprised to know that receiving the silent treatment is very damaging and it can have a long lasting and devastating impact on you.

 Hi I’m Mel.
-I’m an online counsellor in the UK and I specialise in helping people heal and recover from a toxic relationship with a narcissistic or toxic parent.
+I’m an online therapist in the UK and I specialise in helping people heal and recover from a toxic relationship with a narcissistic or toxic parent.

 What Is The Silent Treatment